KrlozMedina/highscore-tracker/README.md

         - **Summary:** Get user profile
         - **Description:** Get detail of user profile by ID
         - **Path Parameters:**
-            - `userId`: The ID that need to be fetched
+            - `userId`: The ID that needs to be fetched
         - **Responses:**
             - **200:** User data uploaded successfully
             - **401:** Unauthorized